 Travel Outdoors originally invited me to review a rucksack and I immediately liked the look of the Lowe Alpine Helix DaySack.
 Together we came up with some great family friendly travel products that fit in it.
 I love Lowe Alpine bags, there are loads of great designs to choose from, and they last really well, my camera bag is also Lowe Alpine and we even bought a second rucksack for Mr A as I didn’t want to share this one.

 The other great thing is Vango stuff sacks, I am using this small red one to keep all the bits and pieces together so I can move things from bag to bag if I need to.
-Sometimes you want a bigger bag, or a prettier bag, although I chose the rucksack especially for being the most stylish and least sporty I could find.
 They are also great for packing up a spare bag of clothes, my son always gets wet or mucky somehow, wherever we go.
 They can also help with holiday packing – whatever you put in them, it reduces the size.

 Now for great ideas for things to put in the bag, most of which are available from Travel Outdoors

 You can guarantee you will carry the kids’ bulky raincoats all summer and the one time it rains enough to need one, you haven’t got them.
 These ponchos are so light you can keep them always in the bag, and hopefully forget about them all summer long!
 Great for festivals and theme parks too.

 When Mr G split his head open at the park it really made me realise how useful a simple first aid kit is.
 Someone had to run off and buy me a swab and bandage so I could get him to hospital.
 Fine if you are in a public place, not so great if there is no one else about.
 We have a larger kit which we took with us walking in the Lakes, but this small kit is great for days out.
 Plasters are always handy and often make the difference between carrying on a walk and giving up because of a rubbing sandal.